-- lapping increasingly difficult comparisons; - infrastructure in many industries showing signs of being at or near full capacity; - infrastructure in most modes of transportation at or near full capacity; - unemployment low enough to make growing the active workforce incredibly challenging.
+- lapping increasingly difficult comparisons; - while infrastructure in many industries was showing signs of being at or near full capacity, recent slowdowns in demand have changed this from a concern that limited growth to a data point of evidence that the economy may be contracting; - infrastructure in most modes of transportation was at or near full capacity, but the declines in volume and rapid retreat in spot pricing have changed this from a concern about the limits of possible growth to another data point of evidence that the economy may be contracting;

+• unemployment low enough to make growing the active workforce incredibly challenging.

 Hence, further large percentage increases in the short term are increasingly difficult without significant investments in equipment and technology.
-Setting aside all the intricacies about the limitations on the rate of growth that's possible (on top of already strong growth), the Cass Shipments Index has turned negative and is now signaling economic stagnation with the potential for contraction.
+Setting aside all the intricacies about the limitations on the rate of growth that's possible (on top of already strong growth), the Cass Shipments Index has been negative long enough and by a magnitude significant enough to become an indication of economic contraction.